greglook/merkle-db/DESIGN.md

   data tree index over the updated segments.
 This gets slightly more complicated if segments need to split, and potentially even more complicated if they need to merge.
 Needs more investigation.
-- Need to figure out the database versioning story.
-Is this left up to the user?
-  Probably not a great experience to have to roll your own, but also nothing preventing it...
-Should build on the Ref concept in clj-merkledag.